babyloniaapp/docs/tokenomics.md

 There are 3 main tokens on **Babylonia**. **BABY (BABY), CHIP(CHP)** and **CREDIT (CRD).
 BABY** is the main token of the platform, hard-capped to 888,888,888, mintable and partially backed by collaterals.
 CHIP & CREDIT are functional tokens, can be used only in babylonia.app, they are not hard-capped, cannot be minted by public.&#x20;

-Tokens format: ERC20 compatible, on Binance Smart Chain (BSC), Polygon & Fantom, the BABY token will be bridged between the blockchains, maintaining the total hard cap, will be distributed proportionally to the performance & demand of network.
+Tokens format: ERC20 compatible, on Binance Smart Chain (BSC), Polygon & Fantom, the Ethereum and Avalanche expansions are also on the way.
+The BABY token will be bridged between the blockchains, maintaining the total hard cap, will be distributed proportionally to the performance & demand of network.
 As the BSC transaction fee getting more expensive due to increase in price of BNB, we gradually move toward Polygon & Fantom.

 ![](.gitbook/assets/SLIDES\_TOKEN\_006\_4x3\_withLogo.png)